-There a multiple types of “Medicare plans” that meet the health care needs of seniors aged 65 and better.
-Although, these plans are designed for Medicare beneficiaries aged 65+ some exceptions exist where individuals under age 65 may be eligible to enroll in Medicare health plans.
+There are multiple types of “Medicare plans” that could meet the health care needs of individuals getting ready to turn 65.
+Although, these plans are designed for Medicare beneficiaries aged 65+ some exceptions exist where individuals under age 65 may be eligible to enroll in a Medicare plan.

-The needs of all Seniors are not the same, and thus there are a variety of Medicare health plan options that each may be the best fit for some people.
+The needs of all eligible individuals are not the same, and thus there are a variety of Medicare plan options that each may be the best fit for each of them.

-The most common healthcare options for seniors include:
+The most common Medicare plan options for eligible individuals include: